AndiH/rsync-by-config/README.md

 ```

 ## Config File
 The config file used for Simpler Rsync is written in [TOML](https://github.com/toml-lang/toml).
-One entry in the config file is for one remote location.
+One entry in the config file is for one distinct parameter configuration, i.e. usually for one remote location.
 The config file is structured as follows.

 ```toml
 [firsthost]